paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-105-community-services-programs.md

 ### Statutory Notes

 #### References in Text
 The Workforce Investment Act of 1998, referred to in subsec. (a)(3), is Pub.
 L. 105–220, Aug.
 7, 1998, 112 Stat.
-936, as amended.
-Title I of the Act is classified principally to chapter 30 (§ 2801 et seq.) of Title 29, Labor.
-For complete classification of this Act to the Code, see Short Title note set out under [section 9201 of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section9201&num=0&edition=prelim), Education, and Tables.
+936, and was repealed by Pub.
+L. 113–128, title V, §§ 506, 511(a), July 22, 2014, 128 Stat.
+1703, 1705, effective July 1, 2015.
+Title I of the Act was classified principally to former chapter 30 (former § 2801 et seq.) of Title 29, Labor.
+Pursuant to [section 3361(a) of Title 29](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section3361/a&num=0&edition=prelim), references to a provision of the Workforce Investment Act of 1998 are deemed to refer to the corresponding provision of the Workforce Innovation and Opportunity Act, Pub.
+L. 113–128, July 22, 2014, 128 Stat.
+1425, effective July 1, 2015.
+For complete classification of the Workforce Investment Act of 1998 to the Code, see Tables.
+For complete classification of the Workforce Innovation and Opportunity Act to the Code, see Short Title note set out under [section 3101 of this title](./chapter-037-community-facilities-and-advance-land-acquisition.md#section-3101) and Tables.

 #### Amendments
 1998—Subsec. (a)(3).
 Pub.
 L. 105–277, § 101(f) [title VIII, § 405(f)(31)], struck out “the Job Training Partnership Act or” after “activities described in”.